biharygergo/card-estimator/src/cli/data/20240918_planning-poker-in-google-meet.md

 Follow these simple steps to install the app:

 1. **Visit the Google Workspace Marketplace:** First, head over to the [Workspace Marketplace](https://workspace.google.com/marketplace/app/planningpokerlive/417578634660) and search for "PlanningPoker.live."
-Once you’ve located the app, click on the blue “Install” button to add it to your Google account.
+Once you've located the app, click on the blue "Install" button to add it to your Google account.

 <div class="image-container">
     <img alt="PlanningPoker.live in Marketplace" src="https://res.cloudinary.com/dtvhnllmc/image/upload/c_scale,f_auto,w_1000,q_70/v1711188812/Meet_store.png">